NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   .. [#] Portion of total conventional hot water heating load (delivered energy plus tank standby losses).
          Can be obtained from `Directory of SRCC OG-300 Solar Water Heating System Ratings <https://solar-rating.org/programs/og-300-program/>`_ or NREL's `System Advisor Model <https://sam.nrel.gov/>`_ or equivalent.
   .. [#] ConnectedTo must reference a ``WaterHeatingSystem``.
+         The referenced water heater cannot be a space-heating boiler nor attached to a desuperheater.
   .. [#] If ConnectedTo not provided, solar fraction will apply to all water heaters in the building.

 Detailed Inputs